Rodney-class ship of the line: Conversion into screw ships of the line

 Completion of the French fast steam-powered, second-rate in early 1852 and the French preparations for building more like her caused an invasion scare that prompted the First Derby ministry to authorize a large programme of steam-powered ships of the line to maintain British naval superiority; thus initiating a naval arms race between France and Britain.
 Walker ordered Nile to be converted in 1852 as part of this programme using a surplus 500 nhp engine.
 All three of the Rodney-class ships used two-cylinder horizontal engines rated at 500 nhp, although the later engines produced more power.
 To evaluate the effects of the Niles fuller hull form on the propeller's efficiency, the least possible alteration to the stern was to be made and the ship was not to be lengthened as was usually done.
-Completed in 1854, Niles engine produced 928 ihp which gave her a speed of 6.9 kn during her sea trials.
+Completed in 1854, Niles boilers made enough steam that the engine produced 928 ihp which gave her a speed of 6.9 kn during her sea trials.
 After her piping was replaced and the ship received new boilers, she reached 8.2 kn from 1247 ihp in 1860.
 After the conversion Nile measured 2,622 tons burthen.